How to Use Sleep Tracking on Galaxy Watch Active & Active 2

 In some areas, Samsung smartwatches beat Apple Watches like a sleep tracking feature.
-Apple said it would introduce sleep tracking Apple Watch Series 6 with the new WatchOS 7 version.
+Apple has introduced sleep tracking on Apple Watch Series 6 with the new WatchOS 7 version.
 It is too late for such a premium or most costly smartwatch.
 On the other hand, Samsung launched sleep tracking on Galaxy Watch in 2018; also, the previous watches had supported it.
 The feature is always the part of the Samsung Health app, which still gets better with every update.
 The results are also accurate and give proper tips to get better sleep.

-Samsung lacks in ECG, fall detection & Afib features, though, it comes with most advanced heart rate & sleep tracking.
-With the launch of Galaxy Watch Active & Active 2, the function gets more accurate.
+Samsung previously lacked in ECG, fall detection & Afib features, though, now it came on new Galaxy Watch 3 along with advanced advanced heart rate & sleep tracking.
+With the launch of Galaxy Watch 3, Active & Active 2, the function gets more accurate.
 If you are also want to use the tracker on the watch, then I will simplify it.
 The smartwatches are not proper devices to put on your wrist and sleep with them.
 Fitness trackers would give you some relief.
-Still, if you want to wear the watch to track the sleep, then here is the guide on how to use sleep tracking on Galaxy Watch, Galaxy Watch Active & Active 2 wearables.
+Still, if you want to wear the watch to track the sleep, then here is the guide on how to use sleep tracking on Galaxy Watch 3, Galaxy Watch Active & Active 2 wearables.

 1. Download Samsung Health app on smartwatch